Floating with Panic

 - They’re not harmful, even though they might feel scary.

 - A panic attack is the body’s way of doing the right thing at the wrong time.
 Think of it as a false alarm.
 Remember the F3 system?
 Fight-Flight-Freeze.
 We need our body to do this to protect us from danger, or alert us to important things.
-Unfortunately, it is not dangerous to be sitting in math class so having our F3 system kick into gear is not helpful!
+Unfortunately, it is not dangerous to be sitting in a business meeting so having our F3 system kick into gear is not helpful!

 - A panic attack is a list of symptoms just like a headache is a list of symptoms.
 These symptoms are NOT dangerous, just annoying and unpleasant.